 Holocraft is an ALPHA version that's sold as-is.
 It is used for carefully crafting a specular hologram from 3D model geometry and does not automagically "convert" a model into a hologram.
 It is a tool for artists who are willing to take the time to figure out what makes a good hologram, through trial-and-error, with the software itself and the means and materials they are working with.
 It's not for the faint of heart!

 To fabricate a hologram its optics are scored at high feed rates using a 3-axis CNC machine with a tool that has a very finely rounded point (e.g. radius < 0.005" or 0.125mm) onto metals and plastics.
 No spindle is required, the tool is simply dragged across the surface.
 Diamond-drag bits may not work as well for producing a reflective groove due to their lack of roundness unless their tip angle matches the intended illumination angle for the hologram.
 Aluminum plates (1100 and 3000 series alloys) yield optimal reflectivity after a bit of polishing over the hologram surface to bring out a brighter shine from the optics.

 Excessive optic density will muddle the holographic image so it's important to find the balance between many and few numbers of optics for your machine, tools, and hologram's material.
 Illuminating a hologram is best with a point-light source that's placed far enough from the hologram so that the incidence angle of the light is nearly uniform across the hologram's surface.
 The ideal light source is an infinite distance away to ensure that light rays are parallel across the hologram surface.
 A ceiling light can work well provided it is far enough (~10 feet / 3 meters) from the hologram and there are no other brighter light sources to cause other glints.

-If you have any questions or need any assistance please feel free to email us at firstname.lastname@example.org
+If you have any questions or need any assistance please feel free to send us an email at: firstname.lastname@example.org